-The parameter plan and other plans accompanying this application include:
+The Parameter Plan and other plans accompanying this application include:

 - Site location Plan

 - Access Plan

 - Site Layout Illustrative

-- Parameter plan
+- Parameter Plan

 - Illustrative Site Sections

-For the outline application, the illustative layout and sections are to be used to illustrate a possible design option.
-Future Reserved Matters applications will need to demonstrate compliance with the combined parameter plan and design principles.
+For the outline application, the illustrative layout and sections are to be used to illustrate a possible design option.
+Future Reserved Matters applications will need to demonstrate compliance with the Parameter Plan and design principles.